 Give us a call at

 Withdrawals of earnings are subject to ordinary income tax, unless you qualify for tax-free withdrawals.
-In addition, a federal 10% additional tax may apply to withdrawals of earnings taken prior to age 59 1/2.
+In addition, a federal 10% additional tax may apply to withdrawals of earnings taken prior to age 59 1/2, subject to certain exceptions such as expenses for qualified higher education expenses.